lyrixx/lifestream/_carew/pages/index.md

 Lifestream is a stream unifier for PHP.
 Thanks to this lib, you could easily fetch *last datas / status* from differents services:

--  twitter
+-  twitter (an account or a search or a list)
 -  flickr
--  rss feed
+-  rss 2.0 feed
 -  atom feed
 -  github